State of Decay

 I’m going to see if I can get one of the Chromebooks up and running with Linux.
 Maybe if there was another machine they could use, they would stop fighting over the Kano.

 I’m pleased to see they haven’t broken it yet.
 It’s honestly better than the worst-case scenario I was planning for.

 I haven’t timed it, but it seems like the Kano’s battery life is terrible.
 To be honest I mostly just expect to use the battery as a UPS and leave it plugged in most of the time.
 It’s supposed to last four hours, but I don’t think we’re getting that.

 I did get a little reading time this morning and I’m almost done with Elysium Fire.

 I’m feeling kind of demoralized because I totaled up the first quarter “what I’ve been reading” lists and it seems like I completed only four books in the first quarter of 2018.
 That’s terrible compared to 2016 and 2017.
 But on the other hand, I’ve been completing a weekly podcast and a daily journal for the whole year to date.
 I don’t manage to write every single day, but on the days I don’t manage, I try to go back and fill in what happened, a day or two later.
 I’ve been pretty successful.
 The number of words I’ve written so far this year is… large.
 I don’t even want to check, honestly.
 Maybe I’ll try it with a script.

 Books, Music, Movies, and TV Mentioned This Week

-- The Hobbit by J. R. R. Tolkien
+- The Fellowship of the Ring by J. R. R. Tolkien

 - Star Trek: The Next Generation Season 5, Episode 17, “The First Duty”